moq-wg/moq-transport/draft-ietf-moq-transport.md

 all available Objects.
 If there are gaps between Objects, the publisher omits them from the fetch response.
 All omitted objects have status Object Not Available.

+**Fetch Types**

+There are two types of Fetch messages:

+Standalone Fetch (0x1) : A Fetch of Objects performed independently of any Subscribe.

+Joining Fetch (0x2) : A Fetch joined together with a Subscribe.
+A Joining Fetch shares the same Subscribe ID as an already-sent Subscribe.
+A publisher receiving a Joining Fetch should use properties of the associated Subscribe to determine the Track Namespace, Track, StartGroup, StartObject, EndGroup, and EndObject for the Joining Fetch such that it is contiguous with the associated Subscribe and begins Previous Group Count prior.

+A Fetch Type other than the above MUST be treated as an error.

 A publisher responds to a FETCH request with either a FETCH_OK or a FETCH_ERROR message.
 If it responds with FETCH_OK, the publisher creates a new unidirectional stream that is used to send the Objects.
 A relay MAY start sending objects immediately